HasithaPrathapasingha/ASP-NET-MySQL-RandomNumberWebApp/README.md

 # If the code editer you use is VS Code, then you have to install "C#" extension by Microsoft and "C# Dev Kit" for support.
 # Let's assume you already have .NET and all extensions install.
+# And you need "ef" too.
+Check this exist in your device type this code in command prompt
+    dotnet ef
+# If not you have to install it.
+For that run this code in command prompt
+    dotnet tool install --global dotnet-ef
+# To run the project need run this two codes one time.
+    dotnet ef migrations add InitialCreate
+    dotnet ef database update
+# And then to any time run the code type this code.
+    dotnet run